HMS Surprise (replica ship)

 HMS Surprise is a modern tall ship built at Lunenburg, Nova Scotia, Canada.
 The vessel was built in 1970 as HMS Rose to a Phil Bolger design based on the original 18th-century British Admiralty drawings of HMS Rose, a 20-gun sixth-rate post ship from 1757.

 As HMS Rose

 The ship was meant to be a close replica of the original Rose, but still fill a commercial function.
-John Fitzhugh Millar who commissioned the ship build gave Bolger copies of the original British Admiralty drawings, Bolger modified the hull shape below the water line, sharpening up her entry so she sailed to windward better.
+John Fitzhugh Millar commissioned the ship's construction in anticipation of the US Bicentennial in 1976.
+In conjunction with this project, he appeared on the television show To Tell the Truth in 1974 and stumped the panel.
+Millar gave Bolger copies of the original British Admiralty drawings.
+Bolger modified the hull shape below the water line, sharpening up her entry so she sailed to windward better.
 Unlike some square-riggers, she could sail two points (22-1/2 degrees) on the wind provided that seas remained under four feet or so.
 Bolger also changed the arrangement of her decks, at the bank's insistence, so that she could be used as a tavern and restaurant, though she was never used as such.